 "Tommy: Pedro, suppose the bases are loaded.
 What are you thinking about the next hitter?
 Pedro: I'm thinking 'Don't hit it to me'.
 Tommy: Come on, what else are you thinking?
 Pedro: I'm thinking 'Don't hit it to Saxxy either'."

 He was third in the MVP voting three times - twice with the Dodgers and once with the St. Louis Cardinals.
 He was World Series co-MVP in 1981, when the Dodgers won the World Series.
-He was also a key member of the division-winning Dodger teams in 1983 and 1985, and was part of the 1988 Dodgers who went on to win the World Series until he was traded to the Cardinals (for pitcher John Tudor) in mid-season - at the time he was hitting .298 with a good on-base percentage but not much power.
+He was also a key member of the division-winning Dodger teams in 1983 and 1985, and was part of the 1988 Dodgers who went on to win the World Series until he was traded to the Cardinals in mid-season (for pitcher John Tudor); at the time he was hitting .298 with a good on-base percentage but not much power.
+After the 1983 season, he was signed to a 5-year, $7 million contract, which was the largest in team history at that time.

 He was acquitted of drug charges in 2000.

 Guerrero, who was born in 1956, played quite a few seasons in the minors - with a career minor league batting average of .319.
-He started in the minors in 1973, becoming a major league regular only in 1980, and after his major league days he played in the minors and independent ball from 1993 to 1995.
+He started in the minors in 1973, becoming a full-time major leaguer only in 1980, and after his major league days he played in the minors and independent ball from 1993 to 1995.

 - 5-time NL All-Star (1981, 1983, 1985, 1987 & 1989)